Why Plastic Circular Economy Makes Sense?

 Pieroni said that Ogoori in her view, represents companies that are experimenting, testing and implementing the circular business model, and an example of good practice by showing collaborative efforts between Ope, Vestre and many other partners.

-On Ope as a case study that uses office/workspaces as service or events spaces as a service, she said “The simulations of the models demonstrated potential for it to achieve at least the same profitability as the traditional sales model in the long-term.
+On Ope as a case study that uses office/workspaces items as service, she said “The simulations of the models demonstrated potential for it to achieve at least the same profitability as the traditional sales model in the long-term.
 Moreover, a reduction of 20-45% resource consumption was estimated as possible.
 However, a key challenge identified for such models is that they are usually ‘niche solutions.’
 Therefore, it is important to identify (and get right) the particular needs, customer segments and geographical locations that are more likely to accept them.”

 The future for a new plastic circular economy is made possible by concerted efforts of all key actors in the plastic value chain, money can be saved and profits can be found.
 It makes sense to shift to a circular economy to beat the plastic pollution.
 Moreover, a better outcome for the environment, economy and global public health.